rfwlab/rfw/docs/articles/essentials/creating-application.md

 }
 ```

-The generated `main.go` compiles to WebAssembly.
-To run it in the browser, include the Go runtime and instantiate the module with plain JavaScript—TypeScript builds are not supported yet:
+The compiled `main.go` becomes a WebAssembly bundle.
+To run it, load the Go runtime and the generated module:

 ```html
 <script src="/wasm_exec.js"></script>